industrial-edge/jenkins-cicd/pipeline/README.md

 *Note: Public repository is chosen to shorten the lenght of this documentation.
 You can also select private repository but be aware of setting up ssh key and Jenkins credentials for succesfull connection with GitHub.
 See: [jenkins-with-private-github-reposiotory](https://medium.com/@shreyaklexheal/integrate-jenkins-with-github-private-repo-8fb335494f7e)*

 <img src="graphics/create_repo.gif" width="1000"/>
+//rewrite 4-7

-4) Clone this repository to your local development device using `git clone <repositoryURL>` command.
+4) Clone this repository to your local development environment using `git clone <repositoryURL>` command.

-5) Open VS code inside of an empty folder.
+5) Open the cloned repository using VS-Code.
+Folder should be empty.

-6) Copy application file from either shell or docker (use your prefered one) [src](./src) folder to your empty folder.
+6) Copy application file from either shell or docker (use your prefered one) [src](./src) folder to the empty folder.

 7) Push this code to your repository by running this commands in your terminal: